-At the corporate level, over the course of time the benefits of learning can be dramatic.
-Knowledge is accumulated in several ways- across the phases of a single project, and from one project to others in the companies' universe.
-This accumulated knowledge, combined with the contextual search engine and other information technologies creates the framework for a user-friendly global, corporate knowledge base.
-This knowledge base can also be used to redirect and optimize of project processes and resources throughout the value chain.
+At the corporate level, over the course of time, the benefits of learning can be dramatic.
+Knowledge is accumulated in several ways-across the phases of a single project and from one project to others in the companies' universe.
+This accumulated knowledge, combined with the contextual search engine and other information technologies, creates the framework for a userfriendly, global corporate-knowledge base.
+This knowledge base also can be used to redirect and optimize project processes and resources throughout the value chain.

-Bob Peebler calls it "Economies of Knowledge".
-In his white paper, "The Virtual Oil Company: The Capstone of Integration", he writes, "Sheer size and "economies of scale" will no longer ensure competitiveness, as they did in the industrial age.
-Only those corporations that achieve "economies of knowledge"- regardless of size- will be able to compete effectively in the Information age.
-In other words, the core competencies of such organizations will depend directly on the knowledge that resides in the heads of their interconnected people, and their ability to capture that knowledge in dynamic information systems."
+In his white paper "The Virtual Oil Company: The Capstone of Integration," Robert Peebler calls it "economies of knowledge."
+He writes, "Sheer size and 'economies of scale' will no longer ensure competitiveness, as they did in the industrial age.
+Only those corporations that achieve 'economies of knowledge' regardless of size-will be able to compete effectively in the information age.
+In other words, the core competencies of such organizations will depend directly on the knowledge that resides in the heads of their interconnected people and their ability to capture that knowledge in dynamic information systems."
 Elsewhere he states, "As energy companies begin to capture this type of knowledge more routinely, individual learning curves and project cycle times will shorten dramatically."